Nathalie Tocci

 Nathalie Tocci is an Italian political scientist and international relations expert.
-She specializes in the role of the European Union (EU) in international affairs and peacekeeping, and the relationship between European states.
-She currently serves as the director of the Istituto Affari Internazionali, and has also worked as an advisor to the government of Italy and to EU officials on foreign policy issues.
+She is currently a professor of practice at the Johns Hopkins School of Advanced International Studies, Europe, and a senior fellow at Bocconi University’s Institute for European Policymaking.
+She specialises in the role of the European Union (EU) in international affairs, and the relationship between European states.
+She has been the director of the Istituto Affari Internazionali, and has also worked as an adviser to the government of Italy and to EU officials on foreign policy issues.

 Early life and education

 Tocci studied politics, philosophy, and economics at University College, Oxford, graduating with a BA degree in 1998.
 In 1999 she obtained an MSc degree from the London School of Economics, with a dissertation in Development Studies that focused on the political economy of Turkey.
 In 2003, Tocci completed a PhD in International Relations at the London School of Economics.
-Her dissertation was called EU Accession Dynamics and Conflict Resolution: The Case of Cyprus 1988-2002.
+The title of her dissertation is EU Accession Dynamics and Conflict Resolution: The Case of Cyprus 1988-2002.